 When doctors discovered Orum had pneumonia, they gave him a first-line antibiotic treatment intravenously.
 However, Orum did not immediately recover.

 It took several rounds of treatment before he was discharged to continue recovery at home.
-Now Orum is three years old and ready to start school.Read full story
+Now Orum is healthy and ready to start school.Read full story